Sen. Toomey suggests Luther Strange write-in campaign to replace Roy Moore

 Moore has staunchly denied the allegations, calling the report that he inappropriately touched a 14-year-old girl “completely false and untrue.”

-Well over a dozen Republicans have called for Moore to step aside from the race, and the Senate Republican fundraising arm also pulled their support.
+Well over a dozen Republicans have called for Moore to step aside from the race, and the Senate Republican fundraising arm also pulled its support.

+Sen. Amy Klobuchar, D-Minn., indicated on "Meet The Press" that she'd be open to the Senate attempting to expel Moore from the upper chamber if he wins, which would require two-thirds of the body supporting the move to unseat him.
+"That's one way we could do it," she said.

-Also on "Meet The Press," White House Legislative Affairs Director Marc Short acknowledged the gravity of the allegations, saying there is "a special place in hell for people who have done those crimes."
+Also on "Meet The Press," White House Legislative Affairs Director Marc Short acknowledged the gravity of the allegations, saying there is "a special place in hell for people who have done those crimes" and "there’s no senate seat more important than the notion of child pedophilia."

 Toomey also said the 40-year time frame “raises a question about the credibility” because “when someone waits 40 years before they make an accusation, you know, that raises a question itself.
 So it's probably not knowable.
 But there seems to be enough there that it's very disturbing.”

-Short also added some caution to the reports, saying, "we here in Washington have to be careful as well in this,” noting Moore has been elected multiple times in Alabama and “the people of Alabama know Roy Moore better than we do here in Washington, DC.”
+Short also added some caution to the reports, saying, "we here in Washington have to be careful as well in this,” noting Moore has been elected multiple times in Alabama and “the people of Alabama know Roy Moore better than we do here in D.C.”

 Repeatedly asked whether President Donald Trump will re-insert himself into the race, Short noted that Trump already campaigned for Strange, Moore’s opponent during the primary.